5 challenges of weld preheating on the jobsite

 Contractors outsource some heating processes.
 Some processes are also time-consuming to set up or slow to reach proper temperatures.
 This can result in unproductive time for operators waiting around on a jobsite.

 Resistance heating is often outsourced to a third-party contractor.
 This subcontracted heating may not coordinate efficiently with welding work, causing delays and missed timelines.

 Because welders can use ArcReach Heating Systems, operations can easily control the schedule and timing of jobsite preheating.
-In addition, the overall heating efficiency of induction, in terms of coil efficiency, can be greater than 90%, resulting in a fast time to temperature.
+In addition, induction’s overall heating efficiency, in terms of coil efficiency, can be greater than 90%, resulting in a fast time to temperature.
 This allows contractors to complete more welds and meet timelines.

 When the weld preheating process requires long setup and teardown times, it slows the entire operation down.

-With flame heating, the part will cool down as soon as the flame is removed — such as when operators go on break or move around the jobsite.
-This wastes time when a part must be reheated after a break or shift change.
-And while operators can do the preheat themselves, they may have to search around the jobsite for a propane bottle that has fuel in it.
-If there are many empty or half-empty propane bottles on a jobsite, it can be a time-consuming hassle for an operator to find one with fuel.
+With flame heating, the part cools down as soon as the flame is removed — such as when operators go on break or move around the jobsite.
+Reheating a part after a break or shift change wastes time.
+And while operators can do the preheat themselves, they may have to search the jobsite for a propane bottle that has fuel in it.
+If there are many empty or half-empty propane bottles, it can be a time-consuming hassle for an operator to find one with fuel.

 With resistance heating, occasional pad failures or outputs that are stuck on a certain temperature can cause cold or hot spots.
 As a result, the pads require monitoring to prevent part damage from overheating.
 If a heater pad over a thermocouple burns out, the other heater pads will work harder and get hotter to try and bring that thermocouple up to the proper temperature.
 This also results in hot and cold spots.